jocelynmutso/documentation-test/src/markdown/001_advanced_operations/006_using_custom_variables.md

 ![variables menu](/advancedoperations/variables-menu.png)

-Selecting the "Variables" menu option will present you with the variables modal window.
+Selecting the "Variables" menu option will present you with the variables window.
 From here, you can choose to create context or expression variables via the tabs.

 ![variables menu](/advancedoperations/variables-menu2.png)